[Image from my One Room Challenge Spring 2018 Guest Bedroom Reveal]

 Another colorful transformation comes from Jewel of Jeweled Interiors who did a rental-friendly (!) living room makeover.
 This woman cannot be stopped.
 She reupholstered a sofa in terrazzo-print velvet and added fringe.
 She painted those armchairs.
 Just such incredible, bold work.

-Sarah Gunn made over her master bedroom with a coastal vibe and majorly upgraded IKEA PAX wardrobes with light blue paint.
+Sarah Gunn made over her main bedroom with a coastal vibe and majorly upgraded IKEA PAX wardrobes with light blue paint.
 Such a beautifully finished space with thoughtful details!
 And you know I love all IKEA hacks/upgrades.

 I am extremely into this modern and playful makeover from Goldalamode.
 I have never been a fan of purple in decor, or fashion, or anything but DANG.
 I love those light purple walls and blush/dusty pink accents.
 And those vintage burl + brass nightstands!
 This room takes the best trends from the 80s and makes them current and fresh.